percona/pmm-doc/docs/setting-up/server/docker.md

         ```

-4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
+5. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ### Run Docker with the host folder

-1. Backup the data.
+1. Pull the image.

     ```sh
+    docker pull percona/pmm-server:2
+    ```

+2. Backup the data.

+    ```sh
     docker cp <containerId>:/file/path/within/container /host/path/target
     ```

-2. Run the image.
+3. Run the image.

     ```sh
     docker run -v $HOME/srv:/srv -d --restart always --publish 80:80 --publish 443:443 --name pmm-server perconalab/pmm-server-fb:PR-2534-517015b
     ```
-3. Change the password for the default `admin` user.
+4. Change the password for the default `admin` user.

     * For PMM versions 2.27.0 and later: